Captain Juan Bautista de Anza II (1736-1788)

 By the time of de Leon’s hapless attempt to exercise his patent rights to the “island” of Florida in 1521, many geographers and navigators realized that Florida was likely the giant arm of a continent.
 Two expeditions had indicated that this was true, one in 1519 by Captain Alonso Alvarez de Pineda and another in 1521 by Francisco Gordillo.

 The Pineda expedition was the inspiration of Francisco de Garay, Governor of Jamaica.
 He placed four vessels under the command of Pineda and ordered him to find a water passage around or through the landmass whose existence had been indicated by a series of Spanish explorations during the period 1515-18.
 Captain Alonso Alvarez de Pineda circled west and south around the coast from Florida to Vera Cruz.
 He named the land off his starboard bow “Amichel”; he called what was probably the Mississippi River “Rio del Espíritu Santo”; and he recommended a settlement at the mouth of the “Rio de las Palmas” — possibly the Rio Grande River.
-Most important of all, he gained a substantial knowledge of the unbroken coastline and revealed that to the west of Spain’s island headquarters in the Caribbean lay a huge continental landmass.
+Most important of all, he gained substantial knowledge of the unbroken coastline and revealed that to the west of Spain’s island headquarters in the Caribbean lay a huge continental landmass.

-Lucas Vazquez de Ayllon, a prominent magistrate in Hispaniola, in 1521 sent out Captain Francisco Gordillo to sail northward through the Bahamas, strike the shore of the continent, follow part of de Leon’s route, and try to round the “island” of Florida from the east.
+Lucas Vazquez de Ayllon, a prominent magistrate in Hispaniola, in 1521 sent out Captain Francisco Gordillo to sail northward through the Bahamas, strike the shore of the continent, following part of de Leon’s route, and try to round the “island” of Florida from the east.
 Up the coast he tacked, extending de Leon’s exploration at least 3° northward, and landing on the shores of present South Carolina.
 Ignoring orders, he loaded his ship with innocent and friendly natives and put about for Hispaniola.
 He planned to sell his cargo into slavery to replace the large losses of natives during the first years of the Spanish conquest.

 Lucas Vazquez de Ayllon reprimanded him and released the unfortunate captives, but listened greedily to the report of the fair land to the north.
 Rushing to Spain, he obtained a patent to colonize the region.
 A reconnaissance expedition in 1525, led by Pedro de Quexos, extended De Ayllón’s knowledge of the coast as far as present Virginia.
 The following year, after extensive preparation, Lucas Vazquez de Ayllon himself set out with three vessels, more than 500 colonists, three padres, and ample supplies and livestock to establish a lasting settlement on the Atlantic shore.
 He failed.
 Attempting to settle first at an unknown site, possibly in present North Carolina, he shifted about 100 miles to the south and founded a crude settlement named San Miguel de Guandape, in South Carolina He died of a fever before the year was out, and internal dissension rent the settlement into anarchy.
 Less than a third of the colonists survived to return to Hispaniola.